Russian conquest of Siberia: Conquest and exploration

 The Russians reached the Pacific Ocean in 1639.
-After the conquest of the Siberian Khanate (1598), the whole of North Asia – an area much larger than the old khanate – became known as Siberia and, by 1640, the eastern borders of Russia had expanded more than several million square kilometres.
+After the conquest of the Siberian Khanate (1598), the whole of North Asia—an area much larger than the old khanate—became known as Siberia and, by 1640, the eastern borders of Russia had expanded more than several million square kilometres.
 In a sense, the khanate lived on in the subsidiary title "Tsar of Siberia" which became part of the full imperial style of the Russian autocrats.

+In essence, imperial expansion involved traveling further up or down rivers in search of indigenous peoples to add to the "lists" of tribute (yasak) payers.
+As this entry and much scholarship show, that process entailed a good deal of violence and coercion, contrary to the "gentle" methods tsarist decrees espoused.
+In several cases throughout the early modern period, however, a significant gap existed between the rhetorical sovereign claims of the Russian state and its ability to actually control indigenous populations.

+While fur procurement played a significant role in Siberian expansion, it was not the sole driver.
+Russian leaders were also keen to find and establish trade routes to the East.
+They were similarly motivated to establish trade in Siberia, both to supply the territory with needed goods as well as to benefit from indirect tax revenue on traded goods.
+Tax revenue was collected through the network of customs posts that the state established throughout Siberia, even recruiting emigre merchants from Central Asia—typically called Bukharans—to assist in customs administration and diplomatic tasks.